kernelcurry/kernelcurry-site/kernelcurry.com/content/blog/nintendo-powerfest-1994-reunion-tournament/index.md

 ---
 title: 'Nintendo PowerFest (1994) Reunion Tournament'
-description: 'A few weekends ago, I flew to Arizona to attend the Game On Retro Expo.
+abstract: 'A few weekends ago, I flew to Arizona to attend the Game On Retro Expo.
 I was in the Nintendo PowerFest 1994 Reunion Tournament finals...'
 date: '2015-09-12T00:00:00.000Z'
 draft: false
 image: "main.jpg"